Iran warns protesters who pose major challenge to country's leadership

 Demonstrators initially vented their anger over economic hardships and alleged corruption but they have also begun to call on Supreme Leader Ayatollah Ali Khamenei to step down.

+There were no sign of protests on Sunday and the government said it would temporarily restrict access to the Telegram and Instagram messaging apps, state television quoted an informed source as saying.

-Videos posted on social media showed people chanting: “Mullahs, have some shame, leave the country alone.”
+Video from earlier days posted on social media showed people chanting: “Mullahs, have some shame, leave the country alone.”

 The demonstrators also shouted: “Long live Reza Shah”.
 Such calls are evidence of an unprecedented level of anger and break a taboo.
 The king ruled Iran from 1925 to 1941 and his Pahlavi dynasty was overthrown in a revolution in 1979 by Ayatollah Ruhollah Khomeini, the Islamic Republic’s first leader.